eaprelsky/infodynamics/book/11_what_the_data_reveals.md

 ## Optimal Information Frequency for Human Brains

-The frequency domain analysis of information physics reveals something remarkable: **there appears to be an optimal information presentation frequency for human cognitive circuits**.
+The frequency domain analysis of information dynamics reveals something remarkable: **there appears to be an optimal information presentation frequency for human cognitive circuits**.

 **The Universal Resonance:**
 Across cultures, ages, and individual differences, human cognitive circuits show peak efficiency around **3-7 Hz**—remarkably close to the natural theta rhythm of the brain during learning states.